Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-Managed portfolios seem to becoming more popular as more people want to invest, but aren't sure how.
+Managed portfolios seem to become more popular as more people want to invest, but aren’t sure how.

 The practice of portfolio management has been around a long time but has more recently become part of the mainstream as portfolio management services are now accessible to the average person (who may have just a few thousand dollars to invest).
 Companies like Betterment and WealthFront (also called robo advisors) have begun to popularize the concept.

 What is a managed portfolio or what are portfolio management services?
 Generally, a managed portfolio is one in which a professional manages investments on a client’s behalf.
 Typically, the client will pay a flat or sliding-scale fee based on the portfolio size.
 The fee is calculated by multiplying a percentage (such as 0.25% or 1.0% set by the investment or brokerage firm) by the assets under management (AUM).
 The AUM represents the dollar value of investments being managed.

 Clients may also be charged trading fees associated with this service, as the costs of specific transactions may be passed along to the investor.
 Further, there may be supplemental fees for auxiliary services, such as tax planning and preparation related to the investments.